crate/cloud-howtos/docs/suspend-cluster.rst

 What is cluster suspension
 ==========================

-Cluster suspension is a feature that enables you to pause the computation on your cluster temporarily.
+Cluster suspension is a feature that enables you to temporarily pause your cluster while retaining all its data.
 An example situation might be that the project you're working on has been put on hold.
 In that case, you don't need the computation, but you still need the storage to preserve your data.
 The cost of running a cluster is split into two parts: **Compute** and **Storage**.
 The benefit here is that while the cluster is suspended, you are only charged for the storage.

 .. _how-to-suspend-a-cluster:

 Suspend a cluster
 =================

-To scale a cluster, you need to know what project the cluster belongs to.
-Go to the Projects page in the left-hand menu to find an overview of all projects associated with your organization.
-Select the one that has the cluster you want to scale deployed in it.
-Please make sure the correct region is selected in the dropdown menu at the top left to see the desired projects.

 To suspend a cluster you must navigate to the Preferences page of a given cluster, in the left-hand menu.
 In the top right there is a *Suspend cluster*